yiisoft/router/UPGRADE.md

 ## 4.0.0

-In this release classes `Route`, `Group` and `MatchingResult` are made dispatcher independent.
+In this release classes `Route`, `Group` and `MatchingResult` are made dispatcher-independent.
 Now you don't can inject own middleware dispatcher to group or to route.

 The following backward incompatible changes have been made.